 Similarities between two ethnic groups

-Similar to the Philippines, Vietnam has a long-standing weaving culture.
-With 54 ethnic groups, Vietnam has a long history of silk, brocade, and embroidery.
+Similar to the Philippines, Vietnam has a long-standing textile culture.
+With 54 ethnic groups, Vietnam has a rich history of silk, brocade, and embroidery.

 As neighboring countries whose ancestors traded and traveled back and forth, the relationship between the Philippines and Vietnam dates back centuries.
-Ships from the Philippine island of Luzon would come to Vietnam’s ports in the Gulf of Tonkin to trade, while in Mindanao, the Orang Dampuan tribe settled in Sulu, believed to have descended from Cham sailors from southern Vietnam.
+Ships from the Philippine island of Luzon would come to Vietnamese ports in the Gulf of Tonkin to trade, while in Mindanao, the Orang Dampuan tribe that settled in Sulu is believed to have descended from Cham sailors from southern Vietnam.

 These early trade contacts may have influenced the weaving practices of the two countries.
-In northern Vietnam, the Thai and Muong people have symmetrical weaving styles and incorporate colorful natural symbols, similar to the Kalinga weaving of the Cordilleras mountains.
+In northern Vietnam, the Thai and Muong people have symmetrical weaves and incorporate colorful natural symbols, similar to the Kalinga weaving of the Cordilleras.

 In southern Vietnam, the Cham people of Ninh Thuan province use cotton and silk, often in bright colors with geometric patterns similar to the Yakan weaving of Mindanao.

-Indeed, looking at textile products from the Philippines and Vietnam, we can see that the designs, patterns, motifs, colors, materials and weaving of the two countries are similar or identical.
-When placed side by side, it is sometimes difficult to distinguish which product is from the Philippines and which is from Vietnam.
+Indeed, looking at the textile products of the Philippines and Vietnam, we can see that the designs, patterns, motifs, colors, materials and weaving of the two countries are similar or identical.
+When placed side by side, sometimes it is difficult to distinguish which product is from the Philippines and which is from Vietnam.

-Traditional weavings offer a glimpse into the warm beauty of the Filipino and Vietnamese souls.
-More importantly, they are tangible and vibrant evidence for us to better understand the nature, people, values and traditions that are distinctive yet similar to each other.
+Traditional textiles offer a glimpse into the warm beauty of the Filipino and Vietnamese souls.
+More importantly, they are a tangible and vibrant testament to our better understanding of the nature, people, values and traditions that are distinctive yet similar to each other.

-As we peel back the pieces of each country’s weaving culture and admire the traditional textiles, we realize that despite being separated by vast mountains and rivers, the heritage of the two countries still intersects through meaningful relationships and interactions from long-standing ancestors.
+As we peel back the pieces of each country’s weaving culture and look at the traditional textiles, we realize that despite being separated by vast mountains and rivers, the heritage of the two countries still intersects through meaningful ancestral relationships and interactions.

 Source